-If poor behaviour occurs at play time or dinner time, the members of staff on duty should deal with the incident in the first instance.
+If poor behaviour occurs at play time or dinner time, the members of staff on duty should deal with the incident in the first instance in the same way as detailed in point 1 above.

-Conflict resolution approach should be used in order to help sort out disputes.
-Children who are showing aggression to other children, being disrespectful to staff or generally need to cool down should be taken by an adult to the Senior Learning Mentor.
+Conflict resolution approaches should be used in order to help sort out disputes.
+Children who are showing aggression to other children, being disrespectful to staff or generally need to cool down should be taken by an adult to the Pastoral Care Lead.